2008 Women's County Championship

 The 2008 Women's County One-Day Championship was the 12th cricket Women's County Championship season.
 It ran from May to August and saw 31 county teams and teams representing Scotland and Wales compete in a series of divisions.
 Sussex Women won the County Championship as winners of the top division, achieving their fourth title.

 Competition format

 Teams played matches within a series of divisions with the winners of the top division being crowned County Champions.
-Matches were played using a one day format with 50 overs per side.
+Matches were played using a one day format with 50 overs per team.

 The championship works on a points system with positions within the divisions being based on the total points.
 Points were awarded as follows: